leaty/SAS/README.md

 Server is currently running at `leaty.net:7777`, as a throwback for some good old lagshot fighting.

-May have some indentation irregularities due to automated windows to unix conversion.
+The code may have some indentation artifacts due to automated windows to unix conversion.

 ## Build
 Can be built using https://github.com/pawn-lang/compiler v.3.10.10 on Linux.